mtong1/CompRoboWarmup2023/README.md

 ### CODE STRUCTURE
+Our code is placed in a ROS package called warmup_project.
+For each assignment, we created a different node.
+Structurally, each node required some way to communicate with the robot about what we want it to see or do.
+Thus we included objects for publishers and subscribers to the topics /cmd_vel and /scan to tell the robot how to move and to scan, respectively.

+For each node, we separated our code into methods according to what parts worked together.
+For example, we had methods called run_robot() that when called, would publish messages to /cmd_vel about how to move the robot according to calculations run in the run_loop() method, or information processed in the parse_scan() method.

 ### CHALLENGES
 We faced multiple debugging challenges with the robot not interacting as we expected.
 Some common problems were forgetting to publish and not explicitly setting a robot’s speed at every set.
+More detailed challenges were mentioned above.

 ### IMPROVEMENTS